opengauss-mirror/docs/content/en/docs/Toolreference/gsql.md

     ```
     CREATE DATABASE human_staff;
-    CREATE DATABASE
     ```

 Ordinarily, input lines end when a command-terminating semicolon is reached.
 If the command is sent and executed without any error, the command output is displayed on the screen.

 3. Execute gsql meta-commands.

     The following takes the listing of all openGauss databases and description information as an example.